-Note: The articles written below are adapted from the Southern Baptist Convention website, under the title “Becoming a Cooperating Church with the Southern Baptist Convention”.
+Note: The article written below has been adapted from the Southern Baptist Convention’s website, under the heading, “Becoming a Cooperating Church with the Southern Baptist Convention”.

 Membership with the Singapore Baptist Convention

 The Singapore Baptist Convention (SBC) is a fellowship of Baptist churches in Singapore.
 These congregations, comprised of numerous racial, ethnic, language, and socioeconomic people groups, are called “member churches”.
 They have organized themselves to accomplish a specific set of missions and ministry initiatives.

 “… to provide a general organization for Baptists in Singapore for the promotion of Christian missions at home and abroad and any other objects such as Christian education, benevolent enterprises, and social services which it may deem proper and advisable for the furtherance of the Kingdom of God.“

 A member church is a church that freely and gladly identifies itself as a member of Singapore Baptist Convention, affirming its willing cooperation with the Convention’s purpose, missions, and ministries and providing regular financial support for the Convention’s work as part of the church’s adopted budget.

 Each Baptist church is responsible before God to determine its own policies and ministries as its members discern the will of God expressed in Scripture.
 The Convention, also an autonomous body, rightly defines for itself the qualifications by which churches are identified as cooperating churches.

 While independent and sovereign in its own sphere (Convention autonomy), the Convention does not claim and will never attempt to exercise any authority over any other Baptist body, whether church (church autonomy), auxiliary organizations, associations, or convention (Southern Baptist Convention Constitution, Article IV).